 Since 1981 Interfaith Coalition has been a leader and a partner in tackling some of our community’s greatest issues to ensure the health and well-being of all of Whatcom County’s residents.

-In 1981, Pastor Don Clinton from Christ the Servant Lutheran Church convened a meeting of over 40 religious and social service leaders from around Whatcom County.
-A simple goal: invite all local religious groups to find ways to serve our neighbors in need.
-Safety net social programs lost vital funding.
+We are a grassroots organization that had its start in 1981 with the vision of Pastor Don Clinton from Christ the Servant Lutheran Church.
+He convened a meeting of more than 40 religious and social service leaders from around Whatcom County with the goal of finding ways to serve our neighbors in need.
+Programs, such as health care, that provided a safety net to many of our neighbors had lost vital funding.
 Our community needed help.

-The result: the creation of Interfaith Coalition of Whatcom County, a nonprofit organization that pooled the resources of many of the area’s faith communities.
-Interfaith partnered with social service agencies, like the Opportunity Council, to help bridge unmet needs of people in poverty.
-Congregations donated $3,500, and Christ the Servant offered office space for the fledgling organization.
+A series of meetings resulted in the creation of Interfaith Coalition of Whatcom County, a nonprofit organization, which pooled the resources of many of the area’s faith communities to meet unmet needs of local people in poverty.